liziqi-matrixrealm/Mastery/README.md

 Compared to vision-based solutions that require the hand to stay within the camera's field of view and involve relatively larger pinch movements, this solution significantly enhances user experience and reduces user fatigue.

 ## Stability
 Unlike 9-axis IMU solutions, this solution is not affected by magnetic field-related factors.

+Clearly, it is also immune to issues such as lighting and visual occlusion.

 ## Wearability
 Only two steps are needed: put on the glove and secure the Velcro around the wrist.